insight-platform/Savant/docs/source/savant_101/12_module_definition.rst

 Module Overview
 ===============

-A module is an executable unit that can be deployed and executed on Nvidia edge devices or in the cloud on x86 servers with discrete GPUs.
+A module is an executable unit that is deployed and executed on Nvidia edge devices or in the cloud on x86 servers with discrete GPUs.
 The module is defined in a YAML configuration file.

 Module Runtime
 --------------

 Modules are executed within specially prepared docker containers.
 If a module does not require any additional dependencies, a base Savant docker image may be used to run it.
 Otherwise, a customized container must be built based on the selected base image.
 We provide base images for:

 * Nvidia DGPUs on x86 architecture